thisIsGloriaWu/DistributedSystem/6650_a1_jiayuewu/README.md

 ### Comparison
-According to the Little's Law, the actual and theoretical results of a single thread's sending 10K requests is similar.
+- According to the Little's Law, the actual and theoretical results of a single thread's sending 10K requests is similar.
 ![Part 3 Little's Law test results](https://github.com/thisIsGloriaWu/DistributedSystem/blob/main/6650_a1_jiayuewu/src/main/java/client/test.PNG)

+- By default, a **Spring/SpringBoot** server is deployed on the EC2 instance for testing.

+- Both client configurations are optimized for **highest throughput**, not **latency**.

 ### Summary:
 - implement client with a **"Producer/Consumer" Model**.